D$^2$-DPM: Dual Denoising for Quantized Diffusion Probabilistic Models: Experiments

 \textbf{LDM settings.} We primarily focus on the generative sampler parameters in LDM: classifier-free guidance $scale$, sampling $step$ and variance schedule $\eta$.
 Since LDM employs the DDIM sampler, it degrades to an ODE-based sampler with zero stochasticity capacity when $\eta = 0$, becomes an SDE-based DDPM sampler with inherent stochasticity capacity when $\eta = 1$.
 Therefore, we simulate stochasticity capacity changes by adjusting the $scale$.
 In class-conditional generation, we set four parameter configurations: \{$scale$ = 3.0, $\eta$ = 0.0$|$1.0, $steps$ = 20\} and \{$scale$ = 1.5, $\eta$ = 0.0$|$1.0, $steps$ = 250\}.
 For unconditional generation, we set two parameter configurations: \{$\eta$ = 0.0$|$1.0, $steps$ = 200\}.

-\textbf{Quantization Settings.} We employ BRECQ \cite{li2021brecq} as the PTQ baseline for extensive comparative experiments and have implemented an LDM-compatible version of Qrop \cite{wei2022qdrop}.
-To ensure comparability, we maintain all settings consistent with PTQD, specifically: 1) using Adaround \cite{nagel2020up} as the weight quantizer; and 2) fixing the first and last layers to 8 bits, while quantizing other parameter layers to the target bit-width.
+\textbf{Quantization Settings.} We employ BRECQ \cite{li2021brecq} as the PTQ baseline for extensive comparative experiments and implement an LDM-compatible version of Qrop \cite{wei2022qdrop}.
+To ensure comparability, we keep all settings aligned with PTQD, specifically: 1) using Adaround \cite{nagel2020up} as the weight quantizer; and 2) fixing the first and last layers to 8 bits, while quantizing other layers to the target bit-width.
 For calibration, we collect the diffusion model's inputs at each sampling timestep as the calibration set.
-Notationally, WxAy indicates that weights and activations are quantized to x and y bits, respectively.
-In all experiments, we utilized two quantization configurations: W8A8 and W4A8.
+Notationally, WxAy indicates that weights and activations are quantized to x and y bits.
+In all experiments, we adopt two quantization configurations: W8A8 and W4A8.